 Read the page ISO 26000 - Social Responsibility (not required, but watch video if you have 47 seconds!)

-At the bottom of the ISO 26000 page, click through to the Online Browsing Platform.
+On the right-hand side of the ISO 26000 page, click the link below "Preview our standards."
 Read first few paragraphs of "Introduction" closely (you can stop at Box 1), and scan the remainder.